Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

 ```

-## Set up index page to have all db items grouped by title and style index page
+## Index Page: Sort Production Photos by Title

-Here I used bootstrap 4 cards for the styling of the photo and description containers.
-This page would be for showing all the photos uploaded for each play that the company was going to show.
-To accomplish being able to show each one saved to the database, I made 2 loops and passed in a unique list of all titles that were saved.
-I managed this by using a hashset that selected unique names from the database and then I passed that into the first loop, which iterated through each unique title and then called the second loop, comparing each name for a match.
-If a match, it was added to the new list.
-This continued for each unique title name and then each new list was displayed on the index page.
+Here I used bootstrap cards for the styling of the photo and description containers.
+This page is intended to show all the photos uploaded for each play in production.
+I managed this by using a hashset that selected unique names from the database and then it gets passed that into a loop, which iterated through each unique title and then called a nested loop.
+This loop compared each name for a match.
+If a match was found, it was added to the new list.
+This continued for each unique title name and then each new list of photos with titles that match would be displayed on the index page, using the HTML and Razor inside the second loop.

 ```C#
 @model IEnumerable<TheatreCMS3.Areas.Production.Models.ProductionPhoto>